CambridgeDH/CDH-cookbook/beginner/python/lesson4-milestone-lesson.md

 [Back to table of contents](#contents)

 ## Why Did I Learn This?
 At this stage you may be asking yourself 'So what?
 How does declaring a variable or knowing that functions begin with 'def' help me actually accomplish my research objectives?'
 At this stage many Humanities researchers often feel disconnected from their actual goals and find that they are not concerned so much with the finer points of coding; their primary aim is a research output.
-At this point many people find themselves tuning out from tutorials and lessons because they feel that the concepts they are learning do not directly apply to what they want to achieve.
-If you have found yourself giving up programming tutorials after a few lessons, this is likely the issue.
+Many people find themselves tuning out from tutorials and lessons after learning these basics because they feel that these concepts do not directly apply to their goals.
+This is a common frustration for Humanities researchers who know that they need to have some coding knowledge but also simply want to begin benefitting from the power of code.

 The way to remedy this disconnect is to better understand what the concepts you have learned enable you to achieve right now.
-Since code is a tool, you have now learned enough of this tool to begin accomplishing something.
+Remember, code is a tool, and to learn to code is to gain the skills needed to wield that tool.
 Let's break it down more directly:

 1. Understanding the boring details of how to install and load Python modules, how to click through cells in a Jupyter Notebook, or what is a variable, are absolutely fundamental concepts one must have in order to do anything with Python code.
 What you have learned so far are not arbitrary details but instead are the foundation necessary to achieve results.
 2. You now know that various modules exist in Python's module collection which can help you navigate data more effectively.
 You also know that all Humanities research involves data, even if you are working only with straightforward texts and the concepts those texts contain.
-But even more importantly, you have been introduced to code repositories, where researchers in Digital Humanities publish their innovative code and methods.
-It is highly likely that someone out there has written code that you could begin using today which directly impacts your research, and you now know how to look for it and can begin to read some of it.
+But even more importantly, you have been introduced to code repositories, where researchers, many who work in or adjacent to the Humanities, publish their innovative code and methods.
+It is highly likely that someone out there has written code that you could begin using today which directly impacts your research.
+You are equipped with the knowledge to search for it and begin to read it.

-However, nothing is as powerful as a concrete application.
+However, let's bring this into the realm of concrete application.
 In fact, learning these three things:
 - How to have Python read files on your computer
-- What a variable is
+- What is a variable
-- And how to write a 'for loop'
+- And how to write a simple 'for loop'

 enables you to do something very powerful.
 At the heart of almost any Humanities research involving code is reading and analysing multiple files.
-If you were doing this manually, what is the process if you have 30 texts to study?
-You would open the file, perform the analysis, record your notes somewhere, and close the file.
+Consider this question:  if you needed to open, read, and change data in some files, and you have 30 texts to study, how would you do it manually?
+You would open the file, read it, make changes or record your notes somewhere, and close the file.
 You would repeat this 30 times.
 It would probably take you quite a while.

-This, however, is actually a loop!
+This, process however, is actually a for loop!
 You are iterating through your files and performing the same (or similar) things for each file.
 This can be translated into code, and then achieved at a much faster rate than if you were doing it by hand.
-For example, say you have 30 essays, and you want to find data in each essay and copy-paste that data into a spreadsheet.
+For example, if your 30 texts are student-written essays, and you want to find data in each essay and copy-paste that data into a spreadsheet.
 You have now learned the skills to write a loop of code that will do this:
 1. Open a file.
 2. Find the specific data.
 3. Copy that data.